mltConsEcol/NYC_GISDataDownloadUtility/README.md

 Currently testing on linux virtual machine.
 The code calls on wget, which had to be installed on Windows, but didn't work as expected in that environment.

+The most useful code to look at currently is in R/DownloadData_CheckforUpdates.R.

-A sample of the data table the code calls on is at ./inst/extdata/DataList.csv (users should clear out dates for complete testing).
+A sample of the data table the code calls on is at inst/extdata/DataList.csv (users should clear out dates for complete testing).